worlds first copyright law, the Statute of Anne, was enacted

 is used to protect original material in art, literature or media.

-gives the creator certain kinds of rights to control ways their
+and gives the creator certain kinds of rights to control ways

-material can be used.
-Whereas designs and trademarks require formal
+their material can be used.
+Whereas designs and trademarks require

-registration to achieve protection from unauthorised use or duplication,
+formal registration to achieve protection from unauthorised use

-no formal registration is required for copyright (except in the
+or duplication, no formal registration is required for copyright

-United Sates).
-Copyright starts as soon as the material is recorded
+(except in the United Sates).
+Copyright starts as soon as the

-distributing; communicating to the public by electronic transmission
+the public by electronic transmission (including by broadcasting

 Computer programs are protectable by copyright on the same basis